KatSteinke/magician/README.md

 # MAGICIAN
 MAGICIAN is a tool for easily generating simulated metagenome-assembled genomes from a user-determined "community".
 ## Requirements
-MAGICIAN is a Snakemake pipeline that uses Singularity and/or conda to manage dependencies.
+MAGICIAN is a Snakemake pipeline that uses conda to manage dependencies.
-Thus, it primarily requires Snakemake and Singularity or conda/mamba to be used.
+Thus, it primarily requires Snakemake and conda/mamba to be used.

-If not using Singularity, it is also necessary to install [a fork of CAMISIM 1.2](https://github.com/KatSteinke/CAMISIM) in order to use custom error profiles.
+It is also necessary to install [a fork of CAMISIM 1.2](https://github.com/KatSteinke/CAMISIM) in order to use custom error profiles.
 This can be done by running
 ```commandline
 git clone https://github.com/KatSteinke/CAMISIM